MicroEJ/docs/ApplicationDeveloperGuide/hokaWebserverUserGuide.rst

 Note: when development mode is active, internal error page customization is deactivated.
 The development mode page is returned instead.

-Handle encoding
+Handle Encoding
 ###############

-Content and transfer encoding
+Content And Transfer Encoding
 -----------------------------
 The HTTP protocol specifies how to send the request/response payload (the body) with a specific encoding.
 To guarantee that the receiver can understand